What to expect:

 — Your WordPress Dashboard creds: username and password

-— A list of the 3 most important pages on your website, excluding the homepage (eg your landing pages, product pages, etc or the pages running the most slowly)
+— Any important pages on your website that you’d like me to have a closer look at (say, landing pages, product pages, etc or the pages running the most slowly).

 - What tools I use for the Audit?

 I start with Google Serach Console and Google Analytics, use Core Web Vitals Chrome extension, Chrome DevTools, Waterfaller. dev, treo.sh, WebPageTest.org but then depending on the situation I might use something else.
 5 times of 10 I’ll install Query Monitor to see what’s happening on the backend as well.